kaiitunnz/review-based-anime-recommendation-system/README.md

 This repository contains the code and resources for KAIST Spring 2023's course project of CS372: Natural Language Processing with Python.
 The project focuses on implementing a review-based anime recommendation system.

-The figure below illustrates the workflow of the system during the training phase (left) and the working phase (right).

 ![Schematic overview of the REARS system](images/diagram.png)

-And below shows the results of the model evaluation.
+Figure 1 Schematic overview of (left) the training process and (right) the working process of REARS.
+The greyed boxes are the key components of the system. <br><br>

 ![Model evaluation results](images/results.png)

+Figure 2 Model evaluation results <br><br>

 ## Project structure